synonymdev/omnibolt-js/README.md

 /*
-This is the mnemonic phrase used for signing and transferring assets and should be stored securely and seperately from the other data.
+This is the mnemonic phrase used for signing and transferring assets and should be stored securely and separately from the other data.
 */
 const mnemonic = 'table panda praise oyster benefit ticket bonus capital silly burger fatal use oyster cream feel wine trap focus planet sail atom approve album valid';